 Sitting here still trying to figure out something I saw days ago.
 Not sure if that means I liked it, was fascinated by it or just thoroughly confused by it.

 Let me try to explain a little about the show.
-You are given a mask (as shown in the picture above) upon entering and told you are to wear it at all times.
-You are also not allowed to talk or use a cell phone for any reason.
+You’re given a mask (as shown in the picture above) upon entering and told you are to wear it at all times.
 With the mask on, your face looks like everyone else’s so when you enter the show, you feel anonymous.
-It’s like watching a drama on TV, but you are observing the story in person and can walk around the set (and there are a LOT of sets) wherever you want.
+You’re also not allowed to talk or use a cell phone for any reason.
+The production is like watching a drama on TV, but you’re observing the story in person and can walk around the set (and there are a LOT of sets) wherever you want.
 You can choose to be in the middle of the action, or you can end up in a room all alone, reading the register at a hotel front desk or looking through a drawer in a taxidermy shop.
 Everything takes place all around you.

-While seeing Sleep No More, you are encouraged to observe and explore.
-There is no one there to tell you where to go, what characters to follow or even what is happening.
-How you choose to follow the story is up to you.
+While seeing Sleep No More, you’re encouraged to observe and explore.
+There’s no one there to tell you where to go, what characters to follow or even what’s happening; how you choose to follow the story is up to you.
 Because no two people take the same path, everyone has a different experience.
 Guests are strongly encouraged to split up when starting the show and I’d agree with this advice.
-Besides that part of the fun is meeting up afterward and comparing what you’ve seen, it’s more difficult, practically, to get around following the show when in a group.
+Part of the fun is meeting up afterward and comparing what you’ve seen, but it’s more difficult, practically, to get around following the show when in a group.

-The first time you visit, it is a bit overwhelming and really easy to get disoriented.
+The first time you visit, it’s a bit overwhelming and really easy to get disoriented.
 The show takes place over 5 floors of a building and the characters run up and down from scene to scene.
 That’s the maddening part – things are happening everywhere.
-If you are on the 5th floor watching something, there is also something else happening on the 2nd floor.
+If you’re watching something on the 5th floor, there’s also something else happening on the 2nd floor at the same time.
 You can’t possibly be at both places at once.
 How are you to follow the story?

-This is the part of the show which Sharon found so difficult the first time she went.
+This is the part of the show that Sharon found so difficult the first time she went.
 She was trying to make it a linear experience.
-It is not linear.
-It took me a while to be able to explain this to her before she’d go back to see it again, and her mindset was changed, she began to like it much more.
+It’s not linear.
+It took me a while to be able to explain this to her before she’d go back to see it again, and since her mindset was changed, she began to like it much more.
 You have to go where your instinct takes you.
 If someone runs past you, should you follow?
 Should you wait?
 Should you run the other way?
 It’s all up to you and no answer is wrong.
-Should you watch the scene happening in front of you or leave?
-There is nothing wrong in walking away.
-Go ahead.
-They won’t mind.
+Should you watch the scene happening in front of you, or leave?
+There’s nothing wrong in walking away.
+Go ahead, they won’t mind.
 Are you interested in what that letter on the desk says?
 Sit down and read it.
 Go into empty rooms and explore, if you want.
-It is truly up to you.
+It’s truly up to you.

-Now let me state this fact, I’m not a huge fan of dance and there is a lot of it during the show.
+Now let me state this fact.
+I’m not a huge fan of dance and there is a lot of it during the show.
 You see, the characters don’t talk.
 Most of the story is told through dance, or at least stylized movement.
-The first time I watched, I could not believe that I, of all people, was transfixed watching people dance.
+The first time I watched, I couldn’t believe that I, of all people, was transfixed watching people dance.
 It was so intimate.
 So powerful.
 And to answer your question, yes you are really that close.

 I really can’t explain more than that and I think knowing what happens kind of ruins the experience.
 After all that is what this is, an experience.

-So why do I think everyone should see Sleep No More at least once?
-I’ve talked to many people who have gone to see it.
-There is one thing I’ve found in common.
-Everyone I’ve talked to has an opinion on it.
+Personally, I think everyone should see Sleep No More at least once.
+Why?
+Well, I’ve talked to seeral people who have gone to see it and there’s one thing I’ve found they all have in common; they all had an opinion about it.
 Loved it.
 Hated it.
 Didn’t understand it.
-Fascinated by it.
+Was fascinated by it.
 Obsessed with it.
 It FORCES you to have an opinion.
 You feel such a part of the show that it makes you think.
 It challenges you.
 Even if you choose to walk away, you’ve made a choice.
 I’ve not found anyone who walked around for 3 hours and was like, “meh.”

 So then why have I gone to see it five times?
-I feel that is the brilliance of the show.
-I’ve never seen the same show twice!
-I’ve approached it differently each time.
-I never plan what I am going to do in advance.
-It’s my own little adventure.
-I decide what I’m going to do when I get there.
+I think that’s the brilliance of the show – I’ve never seen the same show twice!
+I’ve approached it differently each time and never plan what I’m going to do in advance.
+It’s my own little adventure and I decide what I’m going to do when I get there.
 On two previous trips, I was even picked by a character and brought to a special area for a “one-on-one.”
 These are scenes where it’s just you and the character.
-It was really intense as you go from being an anonymous bystander in your mask, watching, and now you are exposed, vulnerable and a participant.
+It’s really intense as you go from being an anonymous bystander in your mask, watching, and now you’re exposed, vulnerable and a participant.
 After these encounters, I couldn’t explain what happened for a while but was fascinated by how I felt.

-I’ve seen Sleep No More grow from where it was just the show back in 2011, to now, where they have a variety of entertainment options.
+I’ve seen Sleep No More grow from when it was just the show back in 2011, to now, when they have a variety of entertainment options.
 There have always been drinks available at The Manderley, which is the bar that serves as the entrance to the show.
 However, they now often have special entertainment as well as with themed nights.
-The McKittrick Hotel, which is the name of the complex, is home to a new series of Masquerade parties and currently has a limited-engagement run of The Strange Undoing of Prudencia Hart taking place in The Heath space through winter, in partnership with The National Theatre of Scotland.
-We’ve wanted to eat at The Heath, which is usually a themed restaurant space, but never have been able to.
+The McKittrick Hotel, which is the name of the complex, is home to a new series of Masquerade parties and currently (when this was written in Feb.
+2017) has a limited-engagement run of The Strange Undoing of Prudencia Hart taking place in The Heath space through winter, in partnership with The National Theatre of Scotland.
+We’ve wanted to eat at The Heath, which is usually a themed restaurant space, but never have been able to, either due to time constraints or the space being used by something else.
 We do have friends who dined there and they said it was wonderful.

 The newest addition to the area is Gallow Green.
-In the summer it is a rooftop bar.
+In the summer it’s a rooftop bar.
 We’ve never visited in summer but luckily for us they transform it into The Lodge at Gallow Green for the winter.
 This is themed as a hideaway that invites guests to enter a cozy mountainside ski cabin hidden amidst a forest of real pine trees.
-We visited last winter for drinks after the show and this year, since they now were offering food, we stopped in for dinner before the show.
-I am constantly amazed how they are able to find such a sense of “place” for all the environments they create.
+We visited last winter for drinks after the show and this year, since they now offering food, we stopped in for dinner before the show.
+I’m constantly amazed how they are able to find such a sense of “place” for all the environments they create.